Omaar04/FlamingInfo/README.md

 # Flaming Hangout Rules
 **1. Encourage respectful discussion**
-Any disrespect, harassment or bashing of other members or groups (and idols) will be met with warnings and punishments.
+Any disrespect, harassment or bashing of other members or groups will be met with warnings and punishments.

 **2. Use only English**
 That helps the staff team to track any rules breakers way easier!